 Spinning tops have small bodies (open-close range) and long upper/lower shadows (high-low range).
 Despite a lot of movement from high to low, prices finish near their opening point for little change.
 This shows indecision that can foreshadow a reversal.

-When using Heikin-Ashi Candlesticks, a doji or spinning top in a downtrend is not right away bullish.
+When using Heikin-Ashi candlesticks, a doji or spinning top in a downtrend should not immediately be considered bullish.
 It just shows indecision within the downtrend.
 Indecision is the first step to changing direction.
 Confirmation of a directional change (trend reversal) is required though.
 Once chartists spot a doji or spinning top in a downtrend, it is time to set a resistance level upon which to base a trend reversal.

 The example below shows Caterpillar (CAT) with a spinning top forming in late May (1).
 The trend is clearly down so a resistance level is set to define a reversal breakout (confirmation).
-CAT did break this resistance level a few days later, but the breakout failed.
-Not all signals are perfect.
+CAT did break this resistance level a few days later, but the breakout failed - a reminder that not all signals are perfect.
 The downtrend extended and CAT then formed two doji in mid-June.
 A resistance level was marked after the doji and CAT broke resistance to confirm a reversal.

 Prices extended higher until the stock stalled around 110 in July.
 Two doji and an indecisive candlestick formed in mid-July (3).
 Also, notice that a clear support level was established.
 CAT broke support in late July to start a strong downtrend and confirm the trend reversal.
 A spinning top formed during this downtrend (4), but there was no upside follow through or reversal.
 Confirmation of a trend reversal is important.